 Our Club’s primary aim is for all players to have fun and we request your support in the following

-As stated on the registration form, we cannot guarantee placement in a team with friends.
-We will consider requests but due to the many factors involved in team selection, requests cannot always be granted.
+We cannot guarantee placement in a team with friends due to the many factors involved in team selection, however if there is a particular circumstance that requires players to be placed in a particular team this will be considered.
 The Committee’s decision on team selection is final.

 Training is compulsory during the Winter season.
 Training could be held on any week night (Mon-Fri) depending on availability of the coach.
 Players who do not attend training should expect to have less court time if all other players in their team are available.

-If I am submitting a Sports Voucher to the Club to reduce my registration fees, I will do so by the due date.
-If the voucher is not accepted by the Office of Recreation and Sport I understand I will be required to pay the outstanding $50 by the first match.
+If I claim a sports voucher and it is not accepted by the Office of Recreation and Sport I understand I will be required to pay the outstanding balance of full fees by the first match.

-- Control your temper.
-Verbal abuse of officials or other players, deliberately contacting or provoking an opponent is not acceptable or permitted
+Control your temper.
+Verbal abuse of umpires, or other players, deliberately distracting or provoking an opponent is not acceptable or permitted.

-- Work hard for yourself and for your team.
-Your team will benefit and so will you
+Work equally hard for yourself and your team.
+Your team’s performance will benefit, so will you.

-- Be a good sport.
-Cheer all good play by both teams; encourage each other
+Be a good sport.
+Applaud all good play, whether by your team or the other team.

 Spectator’s code of conduct